open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/okta.md

       polling_interval: 10m  # default: 5m, minimum 10s
 ```

-With this minimal configuration, Enterprise OPA will pull in all data about users, groups,
+With this minimal configuration, EOPA will pull in all data about users, groups,
 roles and apps from the Okta API every 30 seconds.

 <!-- markdownlint-disable MD044 -->